 by Stact13, published

 Here's a pokeball I made for a friend, with the goals of being as accurate and easy-to-print as possible.
-It uses 4 separate parts that can be easily printed and painted, then assembled with glue.
-You'll probably need support for the outer shells, but the rest might be printable without, depending on your printer and settings.
+It uses 4 separate parts that can be easily printed and painted, then assembled with or without glue.

 Recent Commentsview all